 The IEVER form must then be submitted by students who are receiving VA education benefits so that UMHS can verify Enrollment Certification on VA-ONCE.
 Certification is required by the VA in order for students to continue receiving VA education benefits.

-UMHS is also required to report the following enrollment-related information:
+UMHS is also required to:

 The IEVER form must be submitted to the UMHS Office of the Registrar within one week of a change in status and during the 12th week of the current enrollment in order to have enrollment verified for the following term.
 Please note that official enrollment certification will not occur until after each term's in-person registration period or when there has been verification of attendance in a clinical rotation.
 The change in status reporting will be completed within 30 days of any action.